JakeSteam/JakeSteam/README.md

 - 30 July - [Experimenting with GitHub’s “alert” markdown syntax](https://blog.jakelee.co.uk/github-alert-experiments/)
 - 29 July - [How to discover your Jekyll site’s total word count, longest / shortest post, and more 🔡](https://blog.jakelee.co.uk/calculating-jekyll-blog-word-count-and-more/)
 <!-- feed end -->

+## More

+Want to know more / get in touch / add me somewhere?
+[Full about me](https://jakelee.co.uk/about/).